daveschumaker/code-to-prompt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 A Node.js command-line utility to recursively gather files from specified paths, format their content, and output everything suitable for pasting into Large Language Model (LLM) prompts.

+## Motivation

-**Motivation:** This tool is heavily inspired by and aims to provide similar functionality to Simon Willison's excellent Python-based [`files-to-prompt`](https://github.com/simonw/files-to-prompt) utility, but implemented in a Node.js/TypeScript environment.
+This tool is heavily inspired by and aims to provide similar functionality to Simon Willison's excellent Python-based [`files-to-prompt`](https://github.com/simonw/files-to-prompt) utility, but implemented in a Node.js/TypeScript environment.
 It's designed for developers who might be more comfortable extending or integrating within a JavaScript ecosystem.

 ## Features